-We Outside air comes from the floor and defrost out-Y. lets.
+Outside air comes from the floor and defrost outlets.
 This mode works best in cold or snowy conditions.
-It allows you to stay comfortable while
+It allows you to stay comfortable while keeping the windshield clear.

 Defrost

 Outside air comes from the windshield outlets with a small amount being directed through the floor outlets.
 Use this setting when necessary to defrost your windshield.